tvarkevi/AMYGDALA_REACT_VS_CONNECT/README.md

 Since the Preprocessing subclass inherits from the main Experiment class, the same three user inputs as described above (see section 1) need to be entered.
 The program will ask for the following additional inputs to be specified in the console:
 1. The type of scans on which the preprocessing needs to be conducted.
 Enter REST for resting-state data or EMO for emotion task data.
 2. The specific preprocessing step that needs to be conducted.
 Enter 4 for segmentation.
 3. An optional prefix to indicate the exact scan identifiers on which the preprocessing needs to be conducted.
 The segmentation can be conducted on either the raw or coregistered anatomical data.
-Simply press the enter key to conduct the segmentation on the raw T1 image, or enter c for the coregistered anatomical image.
+Enter n for the normalized anatomical image.

 ### 2.8 Erosion